KCaseyChamberlain/pizza-hunt/README.md

 # Pizza Hunt

 ### Description
 This full stack application uses a noSQL database, MongoDB and is a central location for pizza recipes.
 A user can open the application and even create their own pizza and can dynamically create their own topping as well to top the pie they have created.
+Discussions can be made under the pizzas created by the users.
 IndexedDB is a browser-based storage solution that is utilized for offline functionality.

 ### License
 ![Github licence](https://img.shields.io/badge/license-MIT-blue.svg)